-There’s so much your preschoolers can learn from nursery rhymes.
+There’s so much your preschoolers can learn from nursery rhymes and nursery rhymes songs.
 Beyond teaching rhythm and rhyme, nursery rhymes help children learn sounds and syllables in a fun and engaging way.
 Teaching nursery rhymes to your preschoolers helps them learn to read and expands their vocabulary.

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.
 While clicking these links won’t cost you any extra money, it will help me keep this site up and running!
 Thank you for your support.